Tibialis Posterior Tendinopathy Pain in Runners

 Watch video here - Tibialis posterior band raise

-If you still are suffering from issues it may be best to get a therapist to look over your injury.
-Quite often in the acute phase methods of tissue release and dry needling can alleviate pain and tension and then allow for a personalised strengthening program to be tailored around your case and goals.
+If you’re still suffering from issues, it may be best to have a therapist assess your injury.
+Quite often, in the acute phase, methods such as tissue release and dry needling can help alleviate pain and tension, including secondary symptoms like neck pain that may arise from compensatory movement.